 As such, our proposed algorithms promise to be valid replacements of the current algorithms for outlier-robust perception, including RANSAC, which is significantly slower and brittler to outliers, yet has been the standard algorithm for outlier-robust perception (and more broadly, for outlier-robust estimation in statistics, e.g., for learning and prediction) for the last 30 years.

 - H. Yang, P. Antonante, V. Tzoumas, L. Carlone.
-Graduated Non-Convexity for Robust Spatial Perception: From Non-Minimal Solvers to Global Outlier Rejection.
+Graduated Non-Convexity for Robust Spatial Perception: From Non-Minimal Solvers to Global Outlier Rejection (video presentation).
 IEEE Robotics & Automation Letters (RAL), in press, 2020, and IEEE International Conference on Robotics and Automation (ICRA).

 - V. Tzoumas, P. Antonante, L. Carlone.
 Outlier-Robust Spatial Perception: Hardness, General-Purpose Algorithms, and Guarantees.
 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2019.